Here's What Tourists Should Expect Their Meals To Be Like In Italy

 Don't be afraid to try something new

 Thanks to its international status, Italian food is easily approachable for most tourists.
-However, if you are one who likes to try things that are a little out of the ordinary, Italy still has plenty of options for you to choose from.
-With a long history of using as much of an ingredient as they can, Italians have found a way to make even the strangest of foods taste absolutely amazing.
+However, if you are one who likes to try things that are a little out of the ordinary, Italy still has plenty of options for you.
+With a long history of using as much of an ingredient as they can, Italians have found a way to make even the "strangest" foods taste absolutely amazing.

-One I'm particularly fond of is lampredotto, a Tuscan sandwich of bovine stomach that's been cooked with a bunch of aromatics, and served on Tuscan bread with green sauce.
-Other regional fare from around Italy includes casu marzu (maggot cheese from Sardinia), cortella (an Umbrian stew of lamb offal), pajata (Roman rigatoni mixed with calf intestine), and blood cake, which has variations thor hgi out the country.
+One I'm particularly fond of is lampredotto, a Tuscan sandwich of bovine stomach (tripe) that's been cooked with a bunch of aromatics, and served on Tuscan bread with green sauce.
+Other regional fare from around Italy includes casu marzu (maggot cheese from Sardinia), cortella (an Umbrian stew of lamb offal), pajata (Roman rigatoni mixed with calf intestine), and blood cake, which has variations throughout the country.

 Overall, eating in Italy is pretty easy.
-There are rules to follow for sure, and you will certainly run into more than a few opinionated Italians on your trip.
-However, regardless of the meal you are eating, enjoying a meal in Italy is a tremendous, flavorful affair that is sure to make you want to return again and again.
-It certainly has for me.
+There are rules to follow for sure, and you will certainly run into more than a few differing opinions on your trip.
+However, regardless of what you are eating, enjoying a meal in Italy is a tremendous, flavorful affair that is sure to make you want to return again and again.